malcolmnewson/Simple-Budget---Seng-350/docs/M6/retro.md

 * **Simplify the DAOs**
 < Add description here >
 * **Better naming of our classes**
 Our current design does not make it obvious that we're following an MVC design; this is largely caused by how we ended up naming our classes.
+Instead, we named the controllers, "Routers"; and the models, "DAOs".
+Naming our classes "Controllers" and "DAOs" would make our design clear to someone reading the code; they wouldn't have to look at a design document for this information.
 * **Better algorithm for generating purchase summary**
 < Add description here >